SSDLC Hub

 The “Aha!”
 Moment

-We realized that a single CWE could map to different threats depending on where it lived in the architecture.
+A single CWE could map to different threats depending on where it lived in the architecture.

 • If a buffer overflow (CWE-120) is in the server-side API, it's #2 Exploiting Server.